Last Updated: March 3, 2020

 - Manner of Payment

-You will pay for all amounts payable under this Agreement either by credit card (the “Client Card”), by electronic debit from your bank account (“ACH”), or such other form of payment as PatientPop may, in its sole discretion and with prior approval, permit (included but not limited to payment by check).
-You will be required to agree to the applicable payment authorization form(s), which also permit PatientPop to recover any Promotional Credits (as set forth above) in the authorized manner.
+You will pay for all amounts payable under this Agreement either by credit card (the “Client Card”), by electronic debit from your bank account (“ACH”), or such other form of payment as PatientPop may, in its sole discretion and with prior approval, permit (included but not limited to payment by check) or require.
+You will be required to agree to the applicable payment authorization form(s), which also permits PatientPop to recover any Promotional Credits (as set forth above) in the authorized manner.
 In the case of payment through ACH, no amounts owing are considered paid until the electronic debit has been received by PatientPop’s bank.

 - Timing of Payment